nathonius/obsidian-jira-cloud/README.md

 Use of this plugin requires the creation of an API Token which grants full read and write access to the configured Jira instance; though it can be revoked at any time, anything your Jira account can do, this token can do.
 Use at your own risk.

+## Alternatives

+There is a fair amount of overlap between this plugin and [Obsidian Jira Issue](https://github.com/marc0l92/obsidian-jira-issue), developed by [marc0l92](https://github.com/marc0l92).
+That plugin prioritizes live views of issues, while this one is more focused on static content.
+Be sure to check that plugin out, it might be better for your use case!
+I'm exploring the overlap between the two plugins in [this issue](https://github.com/OfficerHalf/obsidian-jira-cloud/issues/22).

 ## Acknowledgements

 - [Atlassian](https://www.atlassian.com/)